Chrisnigel/INTERACTIVE-DATA-VISUALIZER/README.md

 🌟 Features to Add (Ideas).
 🗂 Drag & drop file uploads

-📤 Export graphs as images or PDFs
+📤 Export graphs as images or PDFs.

 🧮 Data cleaning or preview before visualization